section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 Click on New Project.

-You'll see this model.
+You'll see this form.
 Fill out the Project Name and set the Authentication Mechanism to Testing, for now.

 ![Agora New Project Dashboard](/engineering-education/react-native-agora-livestreaming-app/agora_new_project.png)